runtimerobotics/fusion360-urdf-ros2/README.md

 Here is the final [bridge yaml file](demos/rosbot/modified_pkg/rosbot_description/config/ros_gz_bridge_gazebo.yaml) for this example.

-Here are the addons in the generated config file
+Here are the add-ons in the generated config file

 ```
 - ros_topic_name: "/scan"